arietah8545/Independent-Study/entries/entry02-week2.md

 var y: String = "hello"
 ```

-## Excercises
+## Exercises

-Upon completion of the first lesson in the Udacity Tutorial, I completed the excercises provided in order to test my newfound knowledge.
-These excercises allowed me to practice string interpolation, declaration of variables and constants, and other basics explained in the first lesson.
+Upon completion of the first lesson in the Udacity Tutorial, I completed the exercises provided in order to test my newfound knowledge.
+These exercises allowed me to practice string interpolation, declaration of variables and constants, and other basics explained in the first lesson.

 ##### Examples: